Dilemma98/InnoviaHub/README.md

   This feature helps users avoid personal double-bookings by using AI to check their existing bookings before confirming a new one.

+- **IoT-sensors**

+  This feature allows administrators to view and analyze data from sensors installed throughout the office.

+  This feature is developed in a separate repository.
+See [IoT Repository](https://github.com/Dilemma98/InnoviaHub-IoT) for details.

 ## Tech Stack

 ### Backend